-Many factors come into play when purchasing and manufacturing a printing circuit board (PCB) such as profile, weight, and the components.
+Many factors come into play when purchasing and manufacturing a printing circuit board (PCB), such as profile, weight, and components.
 However, among the essential factors is the PCB thickness.
 Why?
 The thickness affects its conductivity and resistance, significant considerations that have to match your PCB requirements.
 Typically, the PCB thickness has a significant role in its functionality.

 In turn, let us look at the various levels of thickness available and how you can determine the right standards for your requirements.

 During the 20th century, the standards of PCB were defined, starting from a sheet frame to when Albert Hanson developed flat foul conductors insulated in multiple layers.
 The boards had a simple design with a single panel with many layers placed together.
 Today, PCBs are either single-sided (with one copper layer), two/double-sided (two copper layers with a substrate layer between them), or multilayer (multiple layers of the two-sided PCB).

 The typical PCB thickness is 0.063inches or 1.57mm; it is a standardized level defined from the past.
 That is because, during the plywood industry, 0.063" was the thickness of the plywood sheets used as substrates for electronic devices, which included PCBs.

 Image 1: PCB Thickness

 When multiple layer PCBs started developing, the thickness of the connectors between the boards had to match.
 Therefore, the level of consistency became a significant variable, and there was a requirement for a standard deck of the copper used as layers on the plate edges.
 In turn, 0.063" became the Standard PCB Thickness.

 Nevertheless, there is a broad thickness range of 0.008 inches to 0.240 inches, between which you can choose depending on the application or usage area.
 It is, therefore, essential that you communicate requirements for the appropriate PCB thickness size.